 The results of this study demonstrate the capacity of SW to contribute to the conversion of food waste (fruit and vegetable waste), presenting the potential to help reduce food waste and, in turn, environmental pollution.
 SW responses were recorded that varied across the substrate types (wheat bran, carrot , cabbage, potato, mango and banana peels) tested, and these included average survival rate, average biomass gain, average yield, average efficiency of bioconversion, average feed conversion rate, percentage waste reduction, and average waste reduction index.
 Each of these indicators provides some information on the ability of SW to rapidly convert organic waste into biomass under some dietary conditions.

 Specifically, the substrates cabbage, carrot, mango and potato, showed high survival rates (greater than 56%) and high biomass gains (greater than 91%), in addition to high waste digesting efficiencies (greater than 96%).
 The substrates enabled low FCR (6.87 and 8.81), which is remarkable, and a good conversion of feed to biomass.
 The Bioconversion Efficiency (BE) for these substrates amounted to 8.03-8.13% and indicate a rational diet for mass rearing of SW on plant-based wastes.
-This indication that SW can thrive on these substrates provides significant evidence that means the streams of fruit and vegetable waste often sent to the landfill or incineration can instead be repurposed within a circular bioeconomy where the biomass waste can be transformed into insect protein, chitin and frass that can have agricultural or industrial uses.
+This indication that SW can thrive on these substrates provides significant evidence that means the streams of fruit and vegetable waste often sent to the landfill or incineration can instead be repurposed within a circular bio-economy where the biomass waste can be transformed into insect protein, chitin and frass that can have agricultural or industrial uses.

 On the other hand, banana peels were not a good substrate as demonstrated by the low survival (1.22%), negative biomass gain and bioconversion efficiency, and very high FCR (27.80).
 The high FCR could possibly be explained by a rapid rate of dehydration and physical breakdown of the banana peels over time, leading to a lack of nutritional availability, and excess cannibalization by larvae.
-While banana peels had the highest WRI value (1.28), it exhibited poor conversion metrics overall suggesting that this substrate was not consistent and nutritionally sufficient for the larvae to grow properly, and therefore has limited value in waste valorisation without preprocessing or supplementation.
+While banana peels had the highest WRI value (1.28), it exhibited poor conversion metrics overall suggesting that this substrate was not consistent and nutritionally sufficient for the larvae to grow properly, and therefore has limited value in waste valorisation without pre-processing or supplementation.

 Furthermore, kitchen waste was tested as an alternate feeding substrate.
 Unfortunately, all of the SW died within three days of exposure likely due to the kitchen waste being too wet and requiring microbial spoilage, which could have produced an unsuitable habitat.
-This demonstrates the necessity of thinking carefully about substrate selection and pretreatment when designing diets for SW bioconversion systems.
+This demonstrates the necessity of thinking carefully about substrate selection and pre-treatment when designing diets for SW bioconversion systems.

 From an environmental perspective, effective conversion of organic residues into insect biomass addresses global goals relating to sustainable waste management.
 Traditional practices involving landfilling and open dumping create significant greenhouse gas emissions and contamination of groundwater, and using arable land for these activities is a problem noting.
 Insects such as SW provide a biogenic and lower-footprint substitute for reducing both the volume and impact of food waste.
 In addition, frass could be utilized as a soil amendment, which is complementary to regenerative agriculture practices and nutrient cycling.